B.A., Bennington College, 1986; M.A., Loyola University Chicago, 1999; Ph.D., 2005

 B.A., Loyola College, 1980; M.A., Johns Hopkins University, 1998

 Courses in this program are listed under ENGL and SPCH.

-The program for English majors is designed to provide students with advanced skills in written and oral communication and in the interpretation of texts, as well as with a deepened critical appreciation of literature and other kinds of texts.
-Students in the Literature Track cultivate the skills of close reading, effective writing and critical analysis.
+The program for English majors is designed to provide students with advanced skills in written and oral communication and in the interpretation of texts, as well as with a deepened critical appreciation of literature and other forms of writing.
+Students in the literature track cultivate the skills of close reading, effective writing and critical analysis.
 They study British, American, and anglophone world literatures in their historical contexts and choose from a wide assortment of seminars and elective courses on topics of special interest.
-Students in the Communication and Technology Track examine theories of communication and technology, hone expository writing skills, and develop a critical awareness of print, electronic, and multimodal texts.
+Students in the communication and technology track examine theories of communication and technology, hone expository writing skills, and develop a critical awareness of print and electronic texts.
 Both tracks prepare students for an exceptionally wide range of careers as well as for the demands of graduate study.